Lilo & Stitch: Plot

-On planet Turo, the United Galactic Federation convicts Dr. Jumba Jookiba of illegal genetic experimentation; he has created Experiment 626, an aggressive and near-indestructible creature with advanced learning capabilities.
-Experiment 626 is escorted by Captain Gantu for exile, but 626 escapes and hijacks a space cruiser that crash-lands on Kauaʻi, Hawaii, on the planet Earth.
-Shortly after landing on Earth, 626 is run over by three passing trucks and taken to an animal shelter.
-The Federation's Grand Councilwoman offers Jumba an early release if he retrieves 626 with the assistance of the council's Earth expert, Agent Pleakley.
+On the planet Turo, the United Galactic Federation convicts Dr. Jumba Jookiba of illegal genetic experimentation; he has created Experiment 626, an aggressive, near-indestructible creature with advanced learning capabilities.
+Captain Gantu is tasked with escorting 626 into exile, but 626 escapes and hijacks a space cruiser that crash-lands on Kauaʻi, Hawaii, on Earth.
+Shortly after landing, 626 is run over by three passing trucks and taken to an animal shelter.
+The Federation's Grand Councilwoman offers Jumba early release if he retrieves 626, assisted by Agent Pleakley, the council's Earth expert.

-On Kauaʻi, orphaned teenager Nani Pelekai struggles to take care of her lonely, rambunctious younger sister, Lilo, following their parents' death in a car crash.
-Social worker Cobra Bubbles doubts Nani can be an adequate guardian for Lilo, and threatens to place Lilo in foster care if the Pelekais' situation fails to improve within three days.
-After overhearing Lilo wishing for a friend, Nani brings her to the animal shelter to adopt a dog.
+On Kauaʻi, orphaned teenager Nani Pelekai struggles to care for her lonely and rambunctious younger sister, Lilo, after their parents died in a car crash.
+Social worker Cobra Bubbles doubts Nani's ability to serve as Lilo's guardian and threatens to place Lilo in foster care if their situation does not improve within three days.
+After overhearing Lilo wish for a friend, Nani takes her to the animal shelter to adopt a dog.
 Lilo adopts 626, who is impersonating a dog, and names him "Stitch".
-Jumba and Pleakley disguise themselves as tourists while trying to capture Stitch.
-When Stitch attacks Pleakley at the lūʻau where Nani works, Nani is blamed for the incident and fired.
-Bubbles orders Nani to find a new job and tells Lilo to teach Stitch to be a "model citizen".
+Jumba and Pleakley, disguised as tourists, attempt to capture Stitch.
+When Stitch attacks Pleakley at the Lūʻau where Nani works, Nani is blamed and fired.
+Bubbles orders Nani to find a new job and instructs Lilo to teach Stitch to be a "model citizen".